simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

   - Logout store:     1.18+ > 2.0

 - Data stores have been refactored:
-  - lib/SimpleSAML/Store.php has been renamed to lib/SimpleSAML/Store/StoreFactory.php and is now solely a Factory-class
+  - `lib/SimpleSAML/Store.php` has been renamed to `lib/SimpleSAML/Store/StoreFactory.php` and is now solely a Factory-class
-  - All store implementations now implement \SimpleSAML\Store\StoreInterface:
+  - All store implementations now implement `\SimpleSAML\Store\StoreInterface`:
-    - lib/SimpleSAML/Store/SQL.php has been renamed to lib/SimpleSAML/Store/SQLStore.php
+    - `lib/SimpleSAML/Store/SQL.php` has been renamed to `lib/SimpleSAML/Store/SQLStore.php`
-    - lib/SimpleSAML/Store/Memcache.php has been renamed to lib/SimpleSAML/Store/MemcacheStore.php
+    - `lib/SimpleSAML/Store/Memcache.php` has been renamed to `lib/SimpleSAML/Store/MemcacheStore.php`
-    - lib/SimpleSAML/Store/Redis.php has been renamed to lib/SimpleSAML/Store/RedisStore.php
+    - `lib/SimpleSAML/Store/Redis.php` has been renamed to `lib/SimpleSAML/Store/RedisStore.php`

 - The following methods have had their signature changed:
-  - Configuration::getValue
+  - `Configuration::getValue`
-  - Configuration::getBoolean
+  - `Configuration::getBoolean`
-  - Configuration::getString
+  - `Configuration::getString`
-  - Configuration::getInteger
+  - `Configuration::getInteger`
-  - Configuration::getIntegerRange
+  - `Configuration::getIntegerRange`
-  - Configuration::getValueValidate
+  - `Configuration::getValueValidate`
-  - Configuration::getArray
+  - `Configuration::getArray`
-  - Configuration::getArrayize
+  - `Configuration::getArrayize`
-  - Configuration::getArrayizeString
+  - `Configuration::getArrayizeString`
-  - Configuration::getConfigItem
+  - `Configuration::getConfigItem`
-  - Configuration::getLocalizedString
+  - `Configuration::getLocalizedString`

   All of these methods no longer accept a default as their last parameter.
 Use their getOptional* counterparts instead.